Search

 Thank you to Westcott Local History Group for allowing Dorking Museum to publish their First World War research, and thank you to Lenka Cathersides for the additional research.

 James Spooner was born in the 2nd quarter of 1895 in Dorking to Alfred and Ann Spooner nee Spencer.
-He was baptised on the 2nd of June 1895 in Westcott, where the family lived.
+He was baptised on 2nd June 1895 in Westcott, where the family lived.

-Alfred and Ann married, by Banns, on the 13th of June 1892 at St John the Baptist’s Church in Okewood, Surrey.
+Alfred and Ann married on 13th June 1892 at St John the Baptist’s Church in Okewood, Surrey.
 At the time of their marriage Alfred lived in Ranmore and was working as a labourer.
 Ann lived in Okewood.

-James Spencer had a brother: Alfred Spooner was born about 1894 in Dorking.
+James had a brother, Alfred, was born about 1894 in Dorking.

 At the time of the 1901 Census, the family lived at Mill Cottage, Logmore Lane in Westcott.
 Alfred was working as a woodman and Ann was looking after their sons: Alfred and James.